 Jaeger was pleased to hear that Fish and Wildlife Department is willing to try to curb the noise.

 "I think they just didn't realize that there were homes on the New Hampshire side," he said.
-"It's nice to think the right things are happening."

 A similar meeting was held last month in Hartland.